Zohino/fake-news-detection-ml/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── detection   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes detection a Python module
     │